 The mineral sunscreen is based on zinc, coconut oil, avocado, meadowfoam, shea butter, and other moisturizing ingredients.

 Kiss My Face blends zinc oxide with octinoxate and octisalate for maximum broad spectrum sun protection.
 They avoid oxybenzone, the culprit behind endocrine disruption in fish and die-offs on coral reefs (3).

 Moreover, they include green tea and licorice, both of which are packed with antioxidants.
 Plus, the formula has soothing cucumber and aloe, and hyaluronic acid to keep your skin soft and relaxed.

 The only downside is that you’ll need to apply after 40 minutes of swimming or sweating.

-For the rest of your body besides your face, use the Kiss My Face lotion with oat protein.
+Besides your face, use the Kiss My Face lotion with oat protein for the rest of your body.
 It’s water-resistant for 80 minutes and free of artificial dyes and fragrances.

-There are no parabens and no oxybenzone, either.
+There are no parabens phthalates and no oxybenzone, either.